leonardoporro/Detached-Mapper/README.md

 Thanks in advance for your help!

 Features:
+- 1.0.0-alpha12:
+ * Added projections to LoadAsync and LoadPageAsync.
 - 1.0.0-alpha10:
  * LoadPageAsync: Loads paged results (with filtered and sorted items) automatically.